Egmont Key State Park and National Wildlife Refuge: Recreational activities

 Activities include sunbathing, swimming, shelling (shell collecting - collecting of live shells is prohibited), boating, picnicking, snorkeling, and wildlife viewing within designated areas.
 Visitors can also tour the fort ruins and gun batteries.
 The lighthouse is no longer open to the public due to safety concerns.
 A visitor center, staffed by volunteers, is located in the guardhouse and is open on special occasions.
 Amenities include beaches, nature trails, and picnic tables.

 Hours

 Egmont Key is open 365 days a year from 8am until sunset.

 History

+Egmont Key became an island around 11,000 years ago, separated from the mainland by the rising coastline.
+The Tocobaga tribe had a persistent but impermanent presence on the island, as evidenced by the discovery of arrowheads and spear points.
+A Spanish surveyor found an abandoned canoe, presumably Tocobaga, on the island in 1757.
+Spanish incursions and the collapse of the Tocobaga population, however, meant that their presence on the islands ended in the late 1700s.

+Spanish surveyors first mapped the island in the 1750's, naming it Isla de San Blas y Barreda, in honor of a Cuban official.
+Following the transfer of Florida to the British in 1763, a mapper commissioned by the English returned to Tampa Bay, and named the island Egmont, in honor of the Lord Egmont, who was at the time the First Lord of the British Admiralty.

-Egmont key was surveyed by Spanish explorers in 1757.
-In 1761, the English named the island Egmont Key for the Earl of Egmont.
-As with the rest of Florida, Egmont Key transitioned between rule by Spain and England multiple times before finally becoming part United States in 1827.
+As with the rest of Florida, Egmont Key transitioned between rule by Spain and England multiple times before finally becoming part United States in 1821.
 In 1847, concerns with hazardous navigation at the mouth of Tampa Bay led to the construction of the first lighthouse, but the Great Gale of 1848 swamped the island and all but destroyed the original lighthouse.
 The lighthouse keeper reportedly rode out the storm in a rowboat tied to a palmetto.
 After the storm had passed, the keeper rowed to Fort Brooke and tendered his resignation.
 In 1858, the lighthouse was replaced with the lighthouse that still stands today.